Did you know?

 Several retailers and designers are also launching initiatives for reuse.
 Filippa K is one of them, encouraging customers to hand in their clothes.
 Some of the collected clothes are subsequently sold in their own second-hand Filippa K, where they can supervise the process.

 Last but not least: look into the possibilities for last season’s items or overstocks.
-Who knows, perhaps there are initiatives in your neighborhood that will give your clothes a new life, such as clothing libraries.
+Who knows, perhaps there are initiatives in your neighbourhood that will give your clothes a new life, such as clothing libraries.

 Swishing & Swapping - swap your clothes